Version 1.4.x

 The Example Pairing object consists of a set of example params and result.
 The result is what you can expect from the JSON-RPC service given the exact params.

-Field Name Type Description
+| Field Name | Type | Description |

-name string REQUIRED Name for the example pairing.
+REQUIRED.
+Name for the example pairing. |

-description string A verbose explanation of the example pairing.
+A verbose explanation of the example pairing. |

-params [Example Object | Reference Object] REQUIRED Example parameters.
+| params | [Example Object | Reference Object] | REQUIRED.
+Example parameters. |

-result Example Object | Reference Object Example result.
-When undefined, the example pairing represents usage of the method as a notification.
+| result | Example Object | Reference Object | Example result.
+When not provided, the example pairing represents usage of the method as a notification. |

 This object MAY be extended with Specification Extensions.